Ahmed-Khodja/Line_of_sight_application/Readme.txt

 Overview
 This application allows the user to batch process multiple line of sight queries and output them in graphical form, using data from the Google Elevation API.
 A .kml file is also produced for viewing in Google Earth.
+The video file "video of the application.m4v" demonstrates how the application works.

 First of all, you need to change a few things before executing the application.